The Finnish education system

 Upper secondary education

-The most common options after comprehensive school are upper secondary school and vocational education.
-They are considered upper secondary education.
-Upper secondary education is free-of-charge for the students.
+The most common options after comprehensive school are general upper secondary school and vocational education.

 Compulsory education was extended in Finland in 2021.
 After comprehensive school, all young people have to study until they graduate from secondary education or reach the age of 18.